Search this blog

 A "headless" monocolumn option for folks wishing to add a monoball, gimbal or fluid head to their classic Tiltall tripod, but who did not want to destroy their Tiltall head and column assembly in the process.

-Introduced ten years ago - now (March 2023) in its fourth production - yes we have inventory - thank you all for the nice response.
+(now, July 2024) in its fourth production - yes we have inventory - thank you all for the nice response.

 Telescoping Monocolumn concept: Shown left and below.
 The clever Marchioni brothers used the same diameter tube stock in their original Tiltall head and column assembly as they used in the upper, and largest, leg section.
 An efficient use of materials and necessary extrusion dies.
-Ofcourse the outer leg section telescopes to the next diameter down, and etc. So with just a bit of lateral thinking - ergo - why not a telescoping monocolumn using the existing "leg" tubes?
+Of course the outer leg section telescopes to the next diameter down, and etc. So with just a bit of lateral thinking - ergo - why not a telescoping monocolumn using the existing "leg" tubes?

 Color: No option!
 Everyone seems to prefer black - so with Henry Ford's 1909 suggestion, "You can have any color as long as it's black."

-Compatibility: Headless column works easiest (a possible inner bushing switch) with the iterations that followed the original Marchioni Tiltall.
-So, ready compatibility with Tiltalls by Leitz, Uniphot/StarD, Omincron, and the present, KingHome.
-The original Marchioni is possible with the brothers' later designs ( "shoulder" version with a removable bushing), but, please, with some discussions by email before purchase - garyregester(at)gmail.com - please do not order for a Marchioni original Tiltall without this conversation.
+(The original Marchioni is possible with the brothers' later designs ( "shoulder" version with a removable bushing), but, please, with some discussions by email before purchase - garyregester[at]gmail.com - please do not order for a Marchioni original Tiltall without this conversation.)

 Caveat!: Telescoping column - I am the leading anti-column rise proponent.
 Shoot ONLY from that top apex (meeting point) of the three legs and never, ever, never use an extension of a column - period - much less a telescoping column - OMG!
 Some have questioned the need of a telescoping column - but extended or not, a double walled column aka a heavier column probably helps dampens any vibrations better than the original single walled column.
 AND, if ever pressed to need to be just a little bit higher, well, then, OK, extend the column and, yes, maybe even deploy that telescoping feature you just happen to be carrying aboard your Tiltall.
+Also, consider this dyslexic combination.

 Specs: Diameter of larger section 32.06mm / 1.262 inches; Diameter of telescoping section 25.40mm / 1.000 inch; Overall collapsed length - 54.5mm / 21.5 inches; Overall extended length - 97.5mm / 38-3/8 inches; Weight - 0.44kg / 15.4 oz Shipping weight: 0.60kg / 1.3lb Additional feature: The 3/8"-16 "top" thread stud (shown left) can be reversed to a 1/4"-20 thread.
 Also, this column fits some of the lighter duty Gitzo modles, such as the Studex - compare ID of column "tube".